 - Check the coil “condensate” drain: This drain, which is usually plastic, is located on the indoor air handler and is used to remove the moisture collected from the humid air in your home while the air conditioner is running.
 Since the coil’s temperature is lower than the ambient air, water from the air will condense on the coil and drip into the tray below.
 This condensed water needs to flow to a drain or the tray will fill up and flood the unit or potentially spill water out below your indoor unit and into your home which could cause a costly mess in a finished area.
 Check to make sure the line is in the proper place and has not been bumped or broken over the winter months.
 Inspect it to see that it will drain to the appropriate location.
 After start up, on a hot, humid day when your AC has been running a lot, it is a good idea to check this line again to make sure it is draining properly and not leaking.

-In summary, a brief inspection of your system now could help keep your system running worry free through the heat of the summer and fall and is especially important for older systems.
-While performing this general inspection, take note of the overall system health in order to assess the likelihood of a problem.
+In summary, a brief inspection of your system now could help keep your system running worry-free through the heat of the summer.
+While performing this general inspection, take note of the overall system health in order to assess the likelihood of a problem down the road.
 If your system is old and has endured an unusually harsh season, it might be time to call for help.
-A qualified technician can help you do a more thorough spring technical inspection to avoid a system failure in the hottest months of the year.
-The technician can also help address any concerns you have so let the contractor know what you found during your own spring inspection.
-Summer is just around the corner and no one knows your house better than you.
-If air conditioning is a necessity due to your lifestyle or geographical location, then be sure to get a professional’s opinion before time runs out.
+A qualified technician can help you complete a much more thorough spring technical inspection to avoid system failure in the hottest months of the year.
+Technicians can also help address any further concerns you have, so be sure to let the contractor know what you found during your own spring inspection.

 To download the infographic in PDF, click here.